 Students spend time with tribal elders and native American teachers during classes, lectures and presentations as they spend 8 days and experience the academic setting of SOU.

-July 26-August 2, 2015: Our new program is scheduled for high school students who have completed 9th grade, but have yet not graduated from high school.
+July 9-16, 2016: Our newest program is scheduled for high school students who have completed 9th grade, but have yet not graduated from high school.
 Students receive first-class instruction by professional artists in creative writing and/or fine arts through intensive hands-on workshops, mentoring, evaluation and presentation of completed works.